Faramir: The Two Towers

-Faramir first encountered the hobbits Frodo Baggins and Samwise Gamgee in Ithilien, and recognized them to be the Halflings mentioned in his dreams.
-Faramir questioned Frodo about his quest, and Frodo revealed that he, along with eight other companions including Boromir, had set out from Rivendell.
-During the interrogation, Faramir asked often about Boromir, since he knew, as Frodo did not, that Boromir was already dead.
+Faramir first encounters the hobbits Frodo Baggins and Samwise Gamgee in Ithilien, and recognises them to be the Halflings mentioned in his dreams.
+Faramir questions Frodo about his quest, and Frodo reveals that he, along with eight other companions including Boromir, had set out from Rivendell.
+During the interrogation, Faramir asks often about Boromir, since he knows, as Frodo does not, that Boromir is already dead.
 One night, Faramir had waded down to the Anduin after seeing a boat there.
 It contained the dead body of his brother, who had been killed by Orcs after Frodo had left the group.
-Frodo tried to avoid the subject of his quest, but Faramir realised that Frodo was carrying something important to Sauron.
-Sam accidentally spoke of Boromir's desire for the One Ring, thus revealing what Frodo was carrying.
-Faramir then showed the crucial difference between him and his proud brother:
+Frodo tries to avoid the subject of his quest, but Faramir realises that Frodo was carrying something important to Sauron.
+Sam accidentally speaks of Boromir's desire for the One Ring, thus revealing what Frodo is carrying.
+Faramir then shows the crucial difference between him and his proud brother:

-Faramir was wise enough to know that such a weapon was not to be used.
-He saw how his brother had been tempted beyond his strength, and wished that he had gone on the quest himself.
-He gave the Hobbits provisions and sent them on their way, warning Frodo that their guide, Gollum, was treacherous, and that an unknown terror lived on the pass of Cirith Ungol, where Gollum was leading them.
+Faramir is wise enough to know that such a weapon is not to be used.
+He sees how his brother had been tempted beyond his strength, and wishes that he had gone on the quest himself.
+He gives the hobbits provisions and sends them on their way, warning Frodo that their guide, Gollum, is treacherous, and that an unknown terror lives on the pass of Cirith Ungol, where Gollum is leading them.